 Maxx Air is a brand of Airxcel, which was founded in 1991.
-The company's various brands design all sorts of products, including water heaters, air conditioners, ventilation systems, and more.
+The company's various brands design all sorts of products, including water heaters, portable air conditioners, ventilation systems, and more.

 Based in West Chester, Penn., Air King produces exhaust fans, range hoods, humidifiers, and ventilation products, such as the Air King Industrial Grade High-Velocity Floor Fan.
 It has been in business for more than 40 years.